 The top positive review from a verified purchaser is written by a user named “Marcelo Cordoba” who claims the supplement was effective for weight loss:

 “I took them for a month, 1 in the morning 1 at night and i lost 22 pounds…They worked great i had tons of energy…I definitely recommend this product”

-The top negative review from a verified purchaser comes from a user named “Kim Adkins” who gave K3 Spark Mineral a 2-star rating, and who is the person that shared the image of the real ingredients that we highlighted above:
+The top negative review from a verified purchaser comes from a user named “Kim Adkins” who gave K3 Spark Mineral a 2-star rating, and who highlighted the ingredient discrepancy that was discussed above:

 “Ingredients shown in the picture are not the ingredients that came in my bottle.
 Bogus product…Not the ingredients shown on Amazon”